Baayeh/dev-summit/README.md

 # A Website For A Dev Summit

-> This is a capstone project where I develop a website to invite to a comedy and music concert based on the original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).
+> This is a capstone project where I develop a website for developers' summit.
+The design is based on the original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07).
 > This project includes :
 - The home page
 - The about page